-The Belgium international signed a long-term contract with the White Hart Lane outfit over the summer, and has gone on to start two of their three Premier League matches so far.
+The Belgium international signed a long-term contract with the White Hart Lane outfit over the summer, and has gone on to start two of the team's three Premier League matches so far.

 His future was uncertain for a long time, however, and the former Ajax captain revealed he questioned Arsenal legend Dennis Bergkamp over both clubs.

-Tottenham will look to secure their first victory of the season when they travel to Reading on Sunday.
+Tottenham will look to secure its first victory of the season when the club travels to Reading on Sunday.